FG-s-Modlists/FGs-Modlists-Site/content/en/masterstroke/beforeyoustart.md

 And unfortunately, the answer to those questions is a resounding, unequivocal, “It depends.”
 And it depends on the answers to these questions, which you, and only you, can answer: Does it require compatibility/consistency patching in xEdit?
 Does it require modifications in Creation Kit?
 Does it require that it be loaded in a certain place in the load order?
 Does it need additional mods (which also require answers to these questions) to function?

-Lastly, I (ForgottenGlory) and the Path of the Dovahkiin development team do not support this in any way, shape, or form.
-If you’re going to add a mod to Path of the Dovahkiin, you need to be prepared to do it on your own.
-I understand this isn’t an ideal answer for people relatively new to modding, but you need to understand that hundreds of hours have been spent putting together Path of the Dovahkiin, making it as stable as possible with all the mods working in harmony.
+Lastly, I (ForgottenGlory) and the Masterstroke development team do not support this in any way, shape, or form.
+If you’re going to add a mod to Masterstroke, you need to be prepared to do it on your own.
+I understand this isn’t an ideal answer for people relatively new to modding, but you need to understand that hundreds of hours have been spent putting together Masterstroke, making it as stable as possible with all the mods working in harmony.
 Adding a bunch of random mods on top of it and then expecting it to “just work” is naive at best.

-“Can I add a mod to Path of the Dovahkiin?”
+“Can I add a mod to Masterstroke?”

 I don’t know, can you?

-## One Last Thing

-If you read through the entire readme, congratulations!
-You get a cookie.
-If you need any further help, feel free to reach out on the Wabbajack or Path of the Dovahkiin Discord Servers. **Do not direct message ForgottenGlory, any of the Path of the Dovahkiin dev team, or any Wabbajack staff members for support.
-I (ForgottenGlory) speak for myself, but I do reserve the right to ignore any requests for support direct messaged to me and block you.**